mariekeschouwstra/mariekeschouwstra.github.io/index.md

 ---

-Marieke Schouwstra

-ILLC

-University of Amsterdam
+Marieke Schouwstra, ILLC, University of Amsterdam

 ## PhD position (fully paid)

 Interested in linguistics and cognitive science?
 Keen to combine experiments and distributed semantic modeling?
 Looking for a PhD position?
 Check out [this project](https://vacatures.uva.nl/UvA/job/PhD-Position-in-Modelling-Word-Order-and-Cognitive-Constraints/794873002/) I'll be supervising together with [Jelke Bloem](https://www.uva.nl/profiel/b/l/j.bloem/j.bloem.html).
 Deadline is 31st May 2024; starting date ~September.

+## My research

 I am Assistant Professor in cognitive science and artificial intelligence at the Institute for Logic, Language and Computation.